-Bopal In Times Of Niti Aayog
+Why 2005 declaration on synergy between government and NGOs is still relevant

 In Gujarat, former IAS officer Anil Shah got involved in a similar initiative.
 He set up the Development Support Centre at Bopal, near Ahmedabad (now a part of the metropolis).
 By then, the Fifth Estate was old hat.
 In fact, the first round of problems had begun to emerge.
 There were conflicts with government and corporate entities — all those who had “sanctioned budgets”.
 There was corruption and no one to lead the well meaning when problems arose.
 The apocryphal story was the so-called message from Bihar that said my son is doing well and has registered an NGO.
 So a Magna Carta was needed.

-Development required technology, capital and other resources but above all, motivation and capability of the concerned people to utilise their resources in efficient, equitable, and sustainable manner.
+Development required technology, capital, and other resources but above all, motivation and capability of the concerned people to utilise their resources in efficient, equitable, and sustainable manner.
 Such participation was the core of sustainable development.
 The decade of 90s saw sweeping, almost revolutionary changes, in the way rural development — particularly matters relating to the natural resources, crucial for the well being of people living in rural areas — was conceptualised.
 Rural communities were required to prepare and implement micro plans appropriate to local conditions and needs.
 Joint Forest Management (1990), watershed development (1995), participatory irrigation management (1997) and Swajaldhara (2003) are good examples.

 Those working for participatory management of natural resources were hoping to strengthen and carry forward the participatory approach in 2000-2001 at the time of the formulation of the Tenth Plan.
 However, the trends in the 10th Five Year Plan were alarming.
 They point to distortions and reversals of the healthy trends of the 90s.
 This was forcefully brought out by Anil Shah, by now at the Development Support Centre.
 When his paper reached M S Swaminathan and me, we encouraged Shah to organise a national deliberation to draft the principles that should guide the formulation and modification of schemes pertaining to natural resources management by the Centre, states or donors.